mongodb/mongo-hhvm-driver/tutorial.rst

   has installed the binary file ``mongodb.so``.
 In my case, it showed:
   ``Installing: /usr/local/hhvm/3.9.1/lib/hhvm/extensions/20150212/mongodb.so``

-Now the driver is installed, you need to enable it in HHVM.
+Now that the driver is installed, you need to enable it in HHVM.
 In order to do this, you need to add the following lines to ``/etc/hhvm/php.ini``, swapping out my directory name for the that showed when running ``make install``::